-Written by Holly Ganz, PhD, Dawn Kingsbury, DVM, PhD, DACVIM, & Ellen Barber
+Written by Katie Dahlhausen, PhD, Holly Ganz, PhD, & Ellen Barber

-If your dog has diarrhea, a course of metronidazole (also known by the brand name Flagyl) might be the appropriate treatment.
-But for many veterinarians, this antibiotic has become a knee-jerk response to dog diarrhea based on historical practice and theories rather than scientific evidence.
-A growing body of research suggests that metronidazole is much less effective for some gastrointestinal conditions than was previously thought.
-And now we know that in addition to troubling side effects, metronidazole can cause unhealthy long-term changes in your dog’s gut microbiome.
+If your dog has diarrhea, a course of metronidazole (also known by the brand name Flagyl®) might be the appropriate treatment.
+But for many veterinarians, use of this antibiotic has become a knee-jerk response to dog diarrhea based on historical practice rather than scientific evidence.
+A growing body of research suggests that metronidazole is much less effective for some gastrointestinal (GI) conditions than was previously thought.
+And now we know that in addition to causing troubling side effects, metronidazole can cause unhealthy long-term changes in your dog’s gut microbiome.

-Because metronidazole works well for certain conditions that cause diarrhea (such as C. diff), it’s become the most frequently used antibiotic for dog diarrhea in general.
-But in too many of these cases, metronidazole may be the wrong choice.
+Because metronidazole works well for certain conditions that cause diarrhea (such as C. diff infections), it’s become the most frequently used antibiotic for dog diarrhea in general.
+But in many of these cases, metronidazole may be the wrong choice.
 Several studies have found, for instance, that metronidazole doesn’t actually help inflammatory bowel disease (IBD) or acute diarrhea in dogs, and its use negatively affects good bacteria in the gut.

-So is metronidazole the right treatment for your dog?
+So is metronidazole the right diarrhea treatment for your dog?
 Or will it do more harm than good?
 We’re here to help.
-We’ll discuss some appropriate and inappropriate uses of this drug, point out some of the current research that contradicts the older assumptions, and give you some questions to ask if your veterinarian suggests metronidazole for your dog.
+Here we discuss some appropriate and inappropriate uses of this drug, provide some current research that contradicts older assumptions, and give you some questions to ask if your veterinarian suggests metronidazole for your dog.

 When Is Metronidazole the Right Choice?

 Metronidazole is effective against Bacteroides fragilis, for example, which is a normal bacterial member of the gut and mouth microbiomes but can also be a culprit in wound infection, abscesses, chest infection (often associated with pneumonia), and liver infection.
-Metronidazole is also used to treat infections of the gallbladder and bile ducts, and because it can enter bone, it’s useful for infections involving the jaw and mouth.
+Metronidazole is also used to treat infections of the gallbladder and bile ducts, and because it can enter bone, it’s useful for dental infections involving the jaw.

 Metronidazole also works well against Clostridioides—a group of bacteria that includes Clostridium difficile (C. diff), which is a well-known cause of diarrhea in humans and animals.